ciuliene/pyScreenshots/README.md

 python main.py -n <app_name>
 ```

-Take 5 screenshots of QuickTime application (if it is active) and save them in the "/Users/screenshots" folder (will be created if it does not exist).
+Take 5 screenshots of the provided application name (if it is active) and save them in the "/Users/screenshots" folder (will be created if it does not exist).
 To take the next one press `Enter`

 ```bash
 python main.py -n <app_name> -d "/Users/screenshots" -r 5
 ```

-Take a screenshot of QuickTime application (if it is active) and save it in the "screenshots" folder.
+Take a screenshot of the provided application name (if it is active) and save it in the "screenshots" folder.
 The width of the screenshot will be 1920px (height will be adjusted to keep the aspect ratio)

 ```bash
 python main.py -n <app_name> -ew 1920
 ```

-Take a screenshot of QuickTime application (if it is active) and save it in the "screenshots" folder.
+Take a screenshot of the provided application name (if it is active) and save it in the "screenshots" folder.
 The size of the screenshot will be 1920x1080 pixels.

 ```bash
 python main.py -n <app_name> -ew 1920 -eh 1080